How to file a Trademark in Argentina?

 trademark in bolivia

-For foreign applicants, it is necessary to perform trademark prosecution in Argentina through a registered Argentine trademark agent.
+For foreign applicants, prosecution must be carried out through a registered Argentine trademark agent.

 What is a trademark in Argentina?